zeek/zeek-docs/scripts/base/frameworks/openflow/main.zeek.rst

    Clear the current flow table of the controller.

-   :controller: The controller which should execute the flow modification.
+   :param controller: The controller which should execute the flow modification.

    :returns: F on error or if the plugin does not support the operation, T when the operation was queued.